One way to improve your situation is to get a side gig. A new side job can help you boost your income and increase your

 When you have a side job, if you want to be able to deduct expenses related to your side job or if you want to make sure that your income is accurately reported, you need to keep good records.

 Record all of your income from clients and then compare it with final reports and 1099 forms you get at the end of the year.
-You should also keep all receipts from your expenses related to your side job because those can be deducted against the income.
-TurboTax Self-Employed has a new industry-specific deduction feature finds tax deductible business expenses that are specific to your industry and that you may not know they can claim, saving them money.
-Customers then confirm which expenses apply to their business to help them get every deduction they deserve.
+You should also keep all receipts from your expenses related to your side job because those can be deducted from your income.
+To help, TurboTax Self-Employed has a new industry-specific deduction feature finds tax deductible business expenses that are specific to your industry and that you may not know you can claim, saving you money.

 It’s also a good idea to keep notes.
 If you drive your car for your side job, note mileage and track that.
 If you take a client out to a business lunch, make sure you note what you talked about so that you can recall the details and prove that you really are claiming an appropriate business deduction for the situation.
 You can write directly on the back of the receipt or keep notes separately.
 When you file with TurboTax Self-Employed the product also comes with QuickBooks Self-Employed at no extra cost which easily helps you track your expenses, mileage, and capture receipts with a snap of a picture year round.

 Be Aware of Estimated Tax Payments

 Since our tax system is a pay as you go system, be sure to know when you need to make estimated payments throughout the year if your side gig is not withholding any income for tax purposes.
 If you are being paid as a contractor, they are probably not withholding income.
 TurboTax can help you estimate how much taxes you should pay.